Create Your First Service Flows

 async function execute_process() {

-const data = {
+const updated = {

 type: "service",

-id: _token.customer.user.id ?? "none",
+id: _token.customer?.user?.id || "none",

 };